rocky-linux/wiki.rockylinux.org/docs/contributing/git.md

   want them to speak to you.

 * A valid GPG key must be uploaded and used to sign your commits.
-Signed commits, as a general rule, are recommended.
-Expect that most projects will have unsigned commits disabled.
+Signed commits, as a general rule, are considered **required**.
+Expect that most git repositories will have unsigned commits disabled.

 * Accounts that are not in use or have not logged in may be deactivated or disabled